 Polyimde layer rubbing is necessary in order to create a proper LC alignment towards the PI surface.
 The rubbing is aligned parallel to the in the polarizer direction.

-In order to create a uniform distance between both glass plates, spacers are sprayed on one substrate.
+In order to create a uniform distance between both glass plates, spacers are created on one substrate.
+Nowadays litho spacer are used in most cases.
+In the past spacers have been sprayed on the substrate.
 These consist of small glass or plastic balls.
 Three main processes can be used: Dry spray which is used for high throughput and large display manufacturing, semi-dry spacer spray with is the best method for medium and small displays and not so high throughput.
 Wet spacer spray is not used very often anymore but gives a very nice spacer uniformity and low numbers of spacer clusters.

 Seal deposition and cure